jadamsowers/trailhead/planning/features.md

 - [ ] Add troop configuration interface
 - [ ] Add option to restrict signup by troop for outings
 - [ ] Families choose troop from dropdown when setting up members
+- [ ] Ability to add patrols to troop
+- [ ] Ability to import troop rosters with patrols
+  - [ ] Can update troop roster as troop or patrols change
+- [ ] When parents are setting up family members, suggest linking to existing scouts from roster

 ## User Management